Unity-Technologies/multiplayer/com.unity.transport/Documentation/workflow-client-server-jobs.md

 }
 ```

-But if we stop and think a little bit we can’t make all of our code run in parallel.
-In our previous example we started off by cleaning up closed connection and accepting new ones, this cant be done in parallel.
-So let’s do a Connection Job as well;
+However, we can’t run all of our code in parallel.

+In the client example above, we started off by cleaning up closed connections and accepting new ones, this can't be done in parallel.
+You need to create a connection job as well;

-We start by creating a `ServerUpdateConnectionJob`, we know we will need to pass both the *driver* and the *connections* to our *ConnectionsJob* and then we want it to *CleanUpConnections* and *AcceptNewConnection*.
+Start by creating a `ServerUpdateConnectionJob` job.
+You know you need to pass both the `driver` and `connections` to our connection job.
+Then you want your job to "Clean up connections" and "Accept new connections":

 ```c#
 struct ServerUpdateConnectionsJob : IJob